 Introduction

-This article delves into the causes behind this resurgence, explores the factors contributing to its prevalence in certain areas, and outlines the steps that individuals, food safety authorities, and the can take to combat this silent threat.
+This article delves into the causes behind this resurgence, explores the factors contributing to its prevalence in certain areas, and outlines the steps that individuals, food safety authorities, and the food industry can take to combat this silent threat.

 Understanding Botulism